mdeutsc2/ludwig-fr/README.md

-### Ludwig
+### Ludwig-FR

-A lattice Boltzmann code for complex fluids
+A lattice Boltzmann code for complex fluids.
+This is a fork of the popular Ludwig LB code for complex fluids with additions made for the simulation of complex disclination structures in liquid crystals.

 [![Build Status](https://travis-ci.com/ludwig-cf/ludwig.svg?branch=develop)](https://travis-ci.com/ludwig-cf/ludwig)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1998/badge)](https://bestpractices.coreinfrastructure.org/projects/1998)